Ilham Tohti: International support

 On September 24, 2014, United States Secretary of State John Kerry criticized what he called a 'harsh' sentence, and called for Ilham's release.

 In 2021 China denied the request of a group of Ambassadors from European Union countries to visit Ilham Tohti with Chinese authorities citing his convicted status as the reason they could not meet with him.

 In 2020 the Ilham Tohti Initiative was started with the mission to continue his research and restore his website, as well as advocate for his release.

 On March 31, 2022, the Human Rights Watch reported that the Chinese government have arbitrarily detained the students of Ilham Tohti.
 A leaked government list of prisoners indicated that six of the seven students on the list were sentenced in December 2014 to between three-and-a-half and eight years in prison.
 Previous reports have revealed that individuals who were supposed to be released from prison were sent soon after release or immediately to political education camps or prisons instead.

-In September of 2024 Amnesty International has launched a new petition calling to Tohti's release on the 10th anniversary of his arrest.
+In September 2024 Amnesty International has launched a new petition calling to Tohti's release on the 10th anniversary of his arrest.